fbpx

 A Virtual Power Plant (VPP) is a network of decentralized, medium-scale power-generating units such as wind farms, solar parks, and combined-heat-and-power units, as well as flexible power consumers and storage systems.
 VPPs can perform a wide range of activities depending on the market context.

 The goal is to connect dispersed energy resources such as wind farms, solar parks, and Combined Heat and Power (CHP) units so companies may observe, forecast, optimize, sell, and trade them.
-The capability of various distributed energy resources (DERs) dispersed throughout the network is aggregated by a virtual power plant (VPP).
+A virtual power plant (VPP) aggregates the capability of various distributed energy resources (DERs) dispersed throughout the network.

 Virtual Power Plant